We sell your home at

 Join our Telegram channel and follow our Facebook page for the latest property updates.

-It appears that scammers have been working over time in recent years.
-As an industry where large transactions are handled frequently, it was only a matter of time before real estate customers would be targeted.
+It appears that scammers have been working overtime in recent years.
+As an industry where large transactions are handled frequently, it was only a matter of time before real estate customers would be targeted with a property scam in Singapore.

 Tenants and home buyers have been hit hard.
-As of September 2022, Singapore officials have already seen at least 1,000 victims lose close to $4 million since January, as a result of numerous property agent impersonation scams.
+Singapore officials saw at least 1,000 victims lose close to $4 million between January and September 2022 due to numerous fake property agent or impersonation scams.
+Additionally, around $2.7 million was lost to property rental scams between January and November 2024.

 This appears to be the latest trick in the scammers’ playbook.
 Using the publicly available details of legitimate realtors, scammers have convinced prospective tenants to fork out hundreds or even thousands of dollars in deposits to secure slots for alleged ‘property viewing’ sessions.
-And to convince their victims, the scammers would send the property agent’s business card to convince victims of their credentials.
+To convince their victims of their credentials, the scammers would send the property agent’s business card.

 Source: CEA

-Home buyers can key in details of their property agent, including their unique CEA registration number (e.g. R123456A), into the CEA Public Register portal.
-From there, you will be able to access the following details regarding your property agent:
+Home buyers can key in details of their property agent, including their unique CEA registration number (e.g., R123456A), into the CEA Public Register portal.
+From there, they can access the following details about the property agent:

 • Property transaction history of all deals closed within the last two years